prinshul/GWSDR/README.md

-# Guiding weak supervision for action recognition with scarce data to assess skills of children with autism
+# Guided weak supervision for action recognition with scarce data to assess skills of children with autism

 - tensorflow = 1.14.0
 - python = 3.5 or higher